smitmendapara/Network-Monitoring-System/README.md

 -> jar file -> h2, google-http-client

 -> IOUtils provide utility methods for reading, writing and copying files.
 The methods work with InputStream, OutputStream, Reader and Writer.

+-> Date and Calender class used for time in time series bar char

+-> TimeStamp class is used for getting current time at a discovery and monitoring.

 ------------------------------------ Server -------------------------